raishasiddika15-ctrl/GameCafe/README.md

-#Overview
+# Overview
-THis project demostrates the full database deevelopment lifecycle including requiment analysis, ER modeling and database implementation using MySQL Workbench.
+This project demostrates the full database deevelopment lifecycle including requiment analysis, ER modeling and database implementation using MySQL Workbench.
 BVoth CHen style and UML style ER diagrams were created to represent the system structure before implementation.
 # GameCafe
 The system represents a game café where customers reserve tables, borrow games and order food and drinks.
 Employees manage reservations and assist customers.
 The database tracks customers, reservations, tables, games, orders and employees.
 #Entities